The 14 Very Best Things to Do in Kefalonia, Greece

 9 | Drogarati Caves

-The Drogarati Caves opened to the public in 1963 and have grown to be one of the most popular things to do in Kefalonia.
+The Drogarati Caves opened to the public in 1963 and have since become one of the most popular things to do in Kefalonia.

 The caves were discovered around 300 years ago when an earthquake caused part of the rocks to collapse, creating an entrance to the cavern.